We may earn commission from affiliate links →

 Things To Do In Kravice

-The second thing I realized is that I should’ve parked closer and taken the shuttle bus—the main falls and swimming area are about a 20-minute walk from the entrance, and while the nature is beautiful, it’s also scorching.
+The second thing I realized is that I should’ve parked closer and taken the shuttle bus—the main falls and swimming area are about a 20-minute walk from the entrance, and while nature is beautiful, it’s also scorching.

 Other Ways To Get To Kravice

-You don’t have to drive your own car to get to Kravice, although doing so gives you the freedom to stop along the way when and where you want.
-From the villages I mentioned earlier in this piece, the city (and popular Catholic pilgrimage site) of Medjugorje, or several other natural and cultural attractions, there are many things to see between Mostar and Kravice!
+You don’t have to drive your car to get to Kravice, although doing so gives you the freedom to stop along the way when and where you want.
+From the villages I mentioned earlier in this piece, the city (and popular Catholic pilgrimage site) of Medjugorje, and several other natural and cultural attractions, there are many things to see between Mostar and Kravice!

 On the other hand, there is no public bus service to Kravice, which means hiring a taxi is basically your only other option.
-This might be a good option for you if you’re as scared of driving in Bosnia and Herzegovina as I was but don’t have as persuasive a guest house owner as I did.
+This might be a good option if you’re as scared of driving in Bosnia and Herzegovina as I was but don’t have as persuasive a guest house owner as I did.

 The Bottom Line